What is the difference between Idioms

 Thus, idioms are fixed

-expressions with figurative meanings
+expressions with figurative meanings.
+They

-usually add colour to the language, while
+usually add colour to the language, while phrases

-are groups of words that convey specific meanings
+are groups of words that convey specific meanings and can be interpreted

-or figuratively based
+literally or figuratively based

 on the context.